0xambr0sia/wishing-tree/README.md

 ### Note
 Ensure that the required dependencies (OpenZeppelin and ManifoldXYZ) are properly installed when deploying this contract.
 Additionally, a complete implementation should include proper error handling and additional security considerations.

+# License
+This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE.md) - see the [LICENSE.md](https://chat.openai.com/c/LICENSE.md) file for details.

+This project was created by ambr0sia.
+Feel free to connect with me on X at twitter.com/ambr0sia_xyz.